lewis6991/impatient.nvim/README.md

 ### Implements a chunk cache

 This is done by using `loadstring` to compile the Lua modules to bytecode and stores them in a cache file.
-The cache is invalidated using the modified time of each modules file path.
+The cache is invalidated using as hash consisting of:

+- The modified time (`sec` and `nsec`) of the file path.
+- The file size.

 The cache file is located in `$XDG_CACHE_HOME/nvim/luacache_chunks`.